 Challenges and Opportunities within Practical Small Field Dosimetry

-Date: Thursday 9th May 2019 - Queen Elizabeth Hospital, Birmingham
+Date: Thursday 9th May 2019 - Forum Lecture Theatre, Medical School: University of Birmingham

 This workshop aims to bring together experts in small field radiotherapy dosimetry to discuss recent innovations, challenges and opportunities for advancing practical small field dosimetry measurements.